Lorelei Travis: M-Day and The 198

-Lorelei is among the 198 mutants who retain their powers after M-Day, when the Scarlet Witch depowered most mutants on Earth.
+Lorelei is among the 198 mutants who retain their powers after M-Day, when the Scarlet Witch depowers most mutants on Earth.
 However, she is attacked by members of Purity, an anti-mutant military group, and has her hair cut off before Mister M restores it.
 Toad brings Lorelei to the X-Mansion, where she stays for protection.

 Civil War

-During the "Civil War" event, the villain Nitro destroys Stamford, Connecticut during a battle with the New Warriors, causing the public to turn on superheroes and eventually igniting a superhero civil war.
+During the "Civil War" event, the villain Nitro devastates Stamford, Connecticut during a battle with the New Warriors, causing the public to turn on superheroes and eventually igniting a superhero civil war.
 Domino, Shatterstar, and Caliban break out the 198 and take them to a bunker in the middle of the desert.
-The X-Men get involved with a fight against Bishop and the Office of National Emergency, and Domino wants to help them.
+The X-Men become involved with a fight against Bishop and the Office of National Emergency, and Domino wants to help them.
 Lorelei notices that Cyclops is being controlled by Johnny Dee and recounts the story of the first few days at the 198 encampment.
-She is then used by Dee along with Outlaw and other mutants to attack Domino and Shatterstar.
+She is used by Dee along with Outlaw and other mutants to attack Domino and Shatterstar.
 When Dee's efforts are revealed, the bunker is sealed by the military.
 Eventually, the 198 are freed from the bunker.